FAQ

 Dues:

-The $190 represents (i) national ($72) and council ($36) dues for calendar year 2022, which the Pack will pay to them in December, and (ii) $82 for Pack dues.
-Pack dues are used to pay for facilities rentals (when we move inside), badges, rockets, patches and other awards, Pinewood Derby cars and trophies, the Blue & Gold Dinner, meeting costs, and Den and Pack incidentals.
+Pack Dues are charged to provide our Dens and Pack with funds to operate.
+Effective August 1, 2024 our dues for are $100/yr per Scout.
+Pack Dues are used to pay for facilities rentals, badges, rockets, patches and other awards, Lego Derby supplies, Pinewood Derby cars and trophies, the Blue & Gold Dinner, meeting costs, and Den and Pack incidentals.

 You can pay your dues through a Signup Genius link that will be sent